Commercial Fire Door Requirements

 • Commercial properties

-Fire Door Inspection & Compliance
+Fire Door Inspection and Compliance

 Fire-rated doors should be inspected and maintained to ensure they remain functional and compliant.
 Issues with closers, latches, frames, gaps, or damaged hardware may affect the door assembly’s ability to perform as intended.